Hatsi

-Hatsi (Հացի, also Gatsi) or Chorakli (Çörəkli) is a village de facto in the Martuni Province of the breakaway Republic of Artsakh, de jure in the Khojavend District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
-The village has an ethnic Armenian-majority population, and also had an Armenian majority in 1989.
+Hatsi (Հացի, also Gatsi) or Chorakli (Çörəkli) is a village located in the Khojavend District of Azerbaijan, in the region of Nagorno-Karabakh.
+Until 2023 it was controlled by the breakaway Republic of Artsakh.
+The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 During the Soviet period, the village was a part of the Martuni District of the Nagorno-Karabakh Autonomous Oblast.

 Historical heritage sites

 Historical heritage sites in and around the village include the monastery complex of Bri Yeghtsi (Բռի եղցի) from between the 7th and 17th centuries, and a 13th-century mural khachkar.

 Economy and culture

 The population is mainly engaged in agriculture and animal husbandry.
 As of 2015, the village has a municipal building, a house of culture, a school, and a medical centre.

 Demographics

 The village had 234 inhabitants in 2005, and 234 inhabitants in 2015.